Michael-Beutling/Amazon-MoneyMoney/README.md

 # Amazon Plugin for MoneyMoney
 ## Installation
 copy *amazon-orders.lua* script in the *~/Library/Containers/com.moneymoney-app.retail/Data/Library/Application\ Support/MoneyMoney/Extensions* Folder or run the *link_ext.sh* script in a shell.
+Don't forget, MoneyMoney run unsigned plugin only in the beta version and when You disable the signature check in the extentsion settings.

 ## Config
 Only for unsigned version: